 About the product(s) or service(s)

 - What product(s) or service(s) is the business going to sell?
-Detail if you foresee additional products or services being offered in the future.
+Do you foresee offering additional products or services?

 - How will the product be produced or how will the service be carried out?
-Include what equipment, tools, intellectual property or other assets that will be necessary to produce or deliver your product/service.
+Include any equipment needed to make or deliver your product/service.